Express As A Single Logarithm

 Now, let's explore the practical application of these properties to express multiple logarithmic terms as a single logarithm.
 The process often involves a combination of these rules, and a systematic approach is key.
 Here's a step-by-step guide:

 1. Identify the Logarithmic Expressions: Begin by carefully examining the expression containing multiple logarithms.
 Identify the base of each logarithm.
-If the bases are different, you may need to utilize the change of base rule first, although this is rarely necessary when the goal is a single logarithm.
+If the bases are different, you may need to make use of the change of base rule first, although this is rarely necessary when the goal is a single logarithm.

 2. Apply the Product Rule (for addition): If the expression involves the sum of logarithms with the same base, apply the product rule.
 Each term in the sum becomes a factor within a single logarithm.
 For example: